dojo/docs/quickstart/Animation.rst

 	dojo.fadeOut({ node:"someId" }).play();

-All Animations in Dojo (with the exception of dojo.anim, introduced in Dojo 1.2) use the "magic object" as a means of configuration.
-The `node:` parameter is the most important, and points to a node in the DOM on which to apply the animation.
-It can be a string ID of a DOM node, or a direct reference to a DOM node you already have:
+All animations in Dojo (with the exception of dojo.anim, introduced in Dojo 1.2) use predefined animation properties on the Object parameter to specify the animation settings.
+The `node:` property is the most important, and points to a node in the DOM on which to apply the animation. `node` can be a String ID of a DOM node, or a direct reference to a DOM node you already have:

 .. code-block :: javascript
 	:linenos: